a182858175/rf-openapi/README.md

 - `npm install`

 Once everything is installed.
-Run this command to start de API
+Run this command to start the API

 - `npm dev`